ncy08/coachkip-site/programoverview.md

 • Vue Router exposes two public routes: "/" (Home) and "/about"
 • @vueuse/head is used for per-route <title>/<meta> management and SEO
 • Firebase (analytics only) is initialised on page load
-• **DEPLOYMENT NOTE**: The project now uses **Firebase Hosting** via GitHub Actions, NOT Google App Engine
+• **DEPLOYMENT NOTE**: The project uses **Google Cloud Run** for deployment, NOT Firebase Hosting or Google App Engine
-• CI/CD supports both Firebase Hosting (via GitHub Actions) and Google App Engine (via Cloud Build)
+• CI/CD supports Cloud Run deployment via Cloud Build
 • A simple Dockerfile is included for containerised hosting

 Entry point